-Why visit dog friendly parks in Texas?
+Why I visited dog parks in Dallas, Texas?

 In 2014, I was awarded the APDT & Black Dog Scholarship which included a trip to Dallas, Texas.
-It was here, I found dog friendly parks built under and over freeways, part of urban renewal projects and revitalisation of traditional main streets.
+It was here, I found dog parks built under and over freeways, part of urban renewal projects and revitalisation of traditional main streets.

 This trip offered me so much more than being able to attend an international conference and visit dog parks in Dallas, and San Antonio (Texas) and San Francisco (California) it gave me the opportunity to observe a very different culture of people and their dogs in public spaces and places.